At Conklin Media, we see 2020 as an extremely exciting year for marketing and technology!

 With declining organic reach and overcrowded newsfeeds, social has become a more challenging business.
 This is one of the reasons why most marketers have been engaging influencers.
 Suddenly, tapping into someone else’s online following and content doesn’t sound so bad after all.

-What’s unique about 2018, however, will be the more frequent use of micro-influencers, or those with 1,000 to 100K followers.
+What’s unique about 2020, however, will be the more frequent use of micro-influencers, or those with 1,000 to 100K followers.
 More and more brands have been reaching out to these micro influencers as they lend more credibility than celebrities.
 The latter would usually have more sponsored posts and may lead people to believe that the products they use – paid for or not – are promotions.
 With micro influencers, content tends to appear more authentic and easily relatable.
 After all, they tend to be your average joe who happens to be popular on socials and like the same products that most people use.
 Tik-tok is emerging as a new force that many younger demographics have taken fondness with, old-school industries like real estate and insurance are being transformed by this medium.
 Time will tell if this new social medium will surpass Instagram and Facebook.